BrownMagabe/BrownMagabe/README.md

 - 👋 Hi, I’m @BrownMagabe
-- 👀 I’m interested in ...Machine learning and internet of things.
+- 👀 I’m interested in Data science,Data engineer, Machine learning and internet of things.
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python in Data science
 - 💞️ I’m looking to collaborate on learning new skills and creating projects and writing clean codes.
 - 📫 How to reach me..brownmagabe7@mail.com..linkedin @ Brown Magabe